 Our mutual love of sports was a bond we maintained and treasured.
 Through email, we would share links to articles or video clips that were inspiring—recent ones include a video segment on Terry Fox, feature stories on Roberto Clemente and Yasiel Puig, a commentary about Phil Jackson and the Knicks, and an old photo he found online of Lou Gehrig and Joe DiMaggio.
 His comments were short and sweet: “good stuff,” “inspirational,” “get a tissue,” or “enjoy.”

 After I moved to Los Angeles, he sent me an article of great LA sports figures and we were able to go to a UCLA basketball game.
 When I recently joined a fantasy football league with friends, he wanted to know the players I had on my team and he’d notice how my star quarterback or running back was performing.
-During the visits to California my parents have taken since they retired, we have watched Sunday football games together at my home and I have planned meals around game times.
+During the post-retirement visits to California my parents took, we watched Sunday football games together at my home and I planned meals around game times.

 In everyday life, I have relied on sports lessons to motivate me, whether it’s pacing myself, going the distance, or kicking in the end.
 During tough times, my father’s encouraging words—similar to the ones he would share with the students he coached—have supported and lifted me.
 It was as simple as reminding me that strength comes from within.